MRLintern/MRLintern/README.md

 developing shell scripts to load, process and unload large Seismic data sets, to using Machine Learning to try and understand employee absence rates for Tesco and reduce the £2million financial loss.

-Note: Quite a few of my repositories include lengthy chats on topics that others might call basic.
+If you're interested in any of the work you find in my profile, I'd love to hear from you, especially in areas such as HPC and Numerical/Scientific Computing.
-This is deliberate.
-Over the years I have found other peoples' README files simply rubbish.
-There's no depth to the project and a lack of commentary leaves people lost.
-I want people who are interested in my work to enjoy using it as easily as possible.
-If you want to suggest improvements to any code or chat about something in particular, just send me an email.
+It would be great to hear about improvements to my code or possible collaboration on open-source projects.

 <br/>